Pumpkin Pie Turkeys

 Instructions

-- Using a 1.5 inch biscuit cutter, cut out circles in pumpkin pie.
+- Using a 1.5-inch biscuit cutter, cut out circles in pumpkin pie.

-- Melt chocolate chip in microwave for approximately 30 seconds or until soft.
+- Melt chocolate chip in the microwave for approximately 30 seconds or until soft.
 Unwrap Reese's Peanut Butter Cups.

 - Using melted chocolate, attach a Peanut Butter Cup to pumpkin pie narrow side down on the lower half of the circle.

 - On top of the Peanut Butter Cup, attach two candy eyeballs with melted chocolate.
-Then take half a Reese's Pieces and attach it long ways under the eyes with chocolate to make the beak.
+Then take half a Reese's Pieces and attach it longways under the eyes with chocolate to make the beak.

 - Place 5 pieces of candy corn at the top of the circle to form tail feathers, narrow side pointing down.
 Let the chocolate harden in the refrigerator for 5 minutes and serve!